francoismdj/netbox-kea-dhcp/README.md

 - When a change occured, the whole DHCP configuration is gotten from Kea, modified, and sent back.
 This is a limitation of Kea open source commands.
 A better update granularity would require an ISC paid subscription.
-- Every event received induces one or more queries to Netbox, even if event payload holds the information.
+- Every event received triggers one or more queries to Netbox, even if event payload holds the information.
 This allows to have a unique  point where filters are applied and attributes are read.
 - Kea internal subnet `id` keys are not preserved, as they induce conflicts